Hakainde Hichilema: Time in jail

 Zambia's first president Kenneth Kaunda was turned away by prison officials when he visited Hichilema in Prison.
+Former President of Nigeria Olusegun Obasanjo visited Hichilema in prison.
+Secretary General of the Commonwealth, Baroness Patricia Scotland visited Hichilema in prison twice.
 Mmusi Maimane, leader of the Democratic Alliance (South Africa) was also turned away by Zambia Police when he came to Zambia to attend Hichilema's court appearance.
 He was not allowed to disembark from the plane, had his phone confiscated, and was roughed up.
 This prompted South Africa's Foreign Ministry to summon Zambia's Ambassador to South Africa Emmanuel Mwamba to explain the actions of the Zambian regime.

-Former President of Nigeria Olusegun Obasanjo visited Hichilema in prison.

-Secretary General of the Commonwealth, Baroness Patricia Scotland visited Hichilema in prison twice.